Defense resumes in key impeachment week; Dems seek witnesses

 Harvard law professor emeritus Alan Dershowitz, former independent counsel Ken Starr and former Florida Attorney General Pam Bondi will speak on specific topics.

-Dershowitz said Sunday he would argue that the charges against Trump are too minor to warrant the president’s removal from office under the Constitution.
+Dershowitz said Sunday he would argue that the charges against Trump are too minor to warrant the Republican president’s removal from office under the Constitution.
 “Even if true, they did not allege impeachable offenses,” Dershowitz told “Fox News Sunday.”

+The Trump team has also teased the notion that it would draw attention to Joe Biden and his son Hunter, who served on the board of a Ukraine gas company Burisma, while the elder Biden was vice president.
+An extended focus on Joe Biden, one of the leading Democratic presidential contenders, could mean blowback from even some of the GOP members of the Senate.

 QUESTION TIME